Manuscript Submissions and Editor Assignments

 After the submission has entered SIAM's tracking system the authors receive an e-mail acknowledging receipt and providing the manuscript number.
 Authors are asked to include the manuscript number in all correspondence regarding the paper.

 Papers authored by Editorial Board members: Papers authored by Editorial Board members are subject to the same anonymous peer-review process as other papers.
-Submissions to the journal authored by the Senior Editor or Editors-in-Chief will be directed to the Vice President for Publications, who will oversee the review process.
+Submissions to the journal authored by the Editors-in-Chief will be directed to the Vice President for Publications, who will oversee the review process.

 Once the Review Editor has obtained referee reports and made a recommendation, the reports go to the Editor for decision.
 The corresponding author receives e-mail informing him/her of the decision.
 The anonymous reports are generally included.